 - Do not connect to a VPN or a firewall when in the virtual classroom.

 Following these tips will help you prepare for your virtual class and deliver an enjoyable learning experience.

 Interested in live online classes with Global Knowledge?

-We offer thousands of online virtual classes in areas such as AWS, Cisco, ITIL®, Microsoft, Red Hat® and in topics like cloud computing, cybersecurity, IT management and best practices, and software development.
+We offer thousands of online virtual classes in areas such as AWS, Cisco, ITIL®, Microsoft, Red Hat® and in topics like cloud computing, cybersecurity, PMI® project management and agile, and software development.